thermogl/TIXboxLiveEngine/README.md

 		if (error) // Handle it
 	}];

-### Additional Friend and Message info
+### Friends

+There is a method for downloading profile information (real name, motto, location, bio, etc) in the TIXboxLiveFriend class.

+	[friend getGamerInfoWithCallback:^(NSError *error, NSString *name, NSString *motto, NSString *location, NSString *bio, NSString *gamerscore, NSString *info){
+		// Display the information.
+	}];

+You can send friend requests from the engine with:

+	[engine sendFriendRequestToGamer:@"Some Gamertag" callback:^(NSError *error, NSString *gamertag) {
+		if (error) // Handle error
+	}];

+### Messages

-The TIXboxLiveFriend and TIXboxLiveMessage classes both have methods for downloading additional information for the object.
-In the messages case, this additional information is the actual message body, and if there's an image attachment, you can get that as well.
+To get the actual message body, and if there's an image attachment, you call a method in the TIXboxLiveMessage class.

 	[message getMessageWithBodyCallback:^(NSString * body){
 		// Display the message
 	} imageCallback:^(UIImage * image){
 		// Display the image
 	}];

-In the friend case, there is a method for downloading profile information (real name, motto, location, bio, etc).

-	[friend getGamerInfoWithCallback:^(NSError *error, NSString *name, NSString *motto, NSString *location, NSString *bio, NSString *gamerscore, NSString *info){
-		// Display the information.
+Sending messages, like friend requests, is done on the TIXboxLiveEngine.

+	[engine sendMessage:@"Some message" recipients:[@"Gamertag", @"Gamertag 2"] callback:^(NSError * error, NSArray * recipients){
+		if (error) // Handle error
 	}];

 ### Tiles